Flu Clinics 2021

 Does my child really need a flu shot?

 Yes!
-Especially this year to eliminate Covid-19 confusion, but Influenza has caused more deaths and serious illness in children than Covid-19.
+Especially this year to eliminate Covid-19 confusion.
 During bad flu seasons, about 30 percent of school-aged children get sick.
 Children miss about 38 million school days every year because of flu – and parents miss work to care for them.
 Nearly 100 children die in the US from influenza every year and approximately 20,000 children under the age of five are hospitalized due to the flu each year.
 It is well recognized that children often transmit illness to adults.
 When we vaccinate our children, we protect not only them, but their parents and grandparents, and the most vulnerable members of our society.

 Who should receive a flu shot?